Network errors

 It's time to use API mocking to help us discover blind spots in our getAuthToken() function!

-Here's a few examples of network errors:
+Here are a few examples of network errors:

 • The requested server is down;